Sri-Chandana20/Myntra-Rating-Insights-Power-BI-Report/README.md

 **Excel:** Initial exploration and cleaning.

-**MySQL:** Database storage (CREATE TABLE with data types like DECIMAL for price/avg_rating, VARCHAR for brand/colour) and querying (LOAD DATA INFILE for import, 6 analytical queries).
+**MySQL:** Database storage (CREATE TABLE with data types like DECIMAL for price/avg_rating, VARCHAR for brand/colour) and querying.

 **Power BI:** Interactive visualization (5 pages with KPIs, donut chart, bar charts, scatter plots, matrix; synced slicers for brand and colour).